MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/using-visual-studio.md

 # Using Visual Studio to deploy and debug

-Whether you're using DirectX, Unity or Unreal to develop your mixed reality app, Visual Studio is your go-to tool for debugging and deployment.
+Whether you're using DirectX or Unity to develop your mixed reality app, Visual Studio is your go-to tool for debugging and deployment.
 In this section, you'll learn how to:
 * Deploy applications to your HoloLens or Windows Mixed Reality immersive headset through Visual Studio.
 * Use the HoloLens emulator that's built into Visual Studio.
 * Debug mixed reality apps.